lafkpages/XL-Replit/README.md

 ### Loading extension in Chrome

 Go to the [Chrome extensions page](chrome://extensions) and enable developer mode.
-Click on Load unpacked and select the `dist` folder.
+Click on Load unpacked and select the `dist/chrome` folder.

 ### Loading extension in Firefox

-Go to the [Firefox debugging page](about:debugging#/runtime/this-firefox) and click on Load Temporary Add-on, then select the `dist/manifest.json` file.
+Go to the [Firefox debugging page](about:debugging#/runtime/this-firefox) and click on Load Temporary Add-on, then select the `dist/firefox/manifest.json` file.

 Also, note that on Firefox you must have enabled the `layout.css.has-selector.enabled` flag in the [`about:config` page](about:config).